 Specifically, a 112-inch rainfall deficit from the 1970s to approximately 2000, and average rainfall since 2000 has caused approximately a 13.3 percent flow decline.
 Flow suppression due to increased SAV downstream in the river has resulted in approximately a 15.5 percent flow decline.
 Groundwater withdrawals/pumping has caused approximately a 3.5 percent flow decline.

-Currently, all three recommended MFLs for Silver Springs are being achieved.
+Currently, all three MFLs for Silver Springs are being achieved.
 However, the Silver Springs MFLs are projected to not be met by 2025 and so a prevention strategy is necessary.

 - Water conservation measures;